19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (ii) in the case of an application to adopt a child who is not a citizen of Singapore, the date on which the dependant’s pass in respect of the child is issued; or

-(b) one or more than one period each of such duration as agreed between the female employee and her employer but in aggregate no shorter than as reckoned in accordance with Part II of the Schedule or 24 days, whichever is the lower, commencing not earlier than —
+(b) one or more than one period all of which in aggregate are equal in duration to 4 times the employee’s weekly index or 24 days (whichever is the lower), and each being of such duration as is agreed between the female employee and her employer, commencing not earlier than —

 (i) in the case of an application to adopt a child who is a citizen of Singapore, the date the application to adopt is made; and

 (ii) in the case of an application to adopt a child who is not a citizen of Singapore, the date on which the dependant’s pass in respect of the child is issued.

 [Act 26 of 2013 wef 01/04/2014]

+[Act 33 of 2016 wef 01/01/2017]

 (3) An employer shall grant, and a female employee who is entitled to adoption leave shall take, the entitlement of adoption leave within a period of 12 months commencing on the date of the birth of the child, and any employee who fails to take that leave within that period —